Christianity and colonialism: Africa

-In the late 19th century, Mwanga II, kabaka of the kingdom of Buganda, was in conflict with Christian missionaries due to fears of cultural and political subversion with an eye to the ultimate conquest of Buganda by the British.
+In the late 19th century, Mwanga II, kabaka of the Kingdom of Buganda, was in conflict with Christian missionaries out of fears of cultural and political subversion with an eye to the ultimate conquest of Buganda by the British.
 In 1886, he began a campaign of violent suppression of Christianity.
 The British quickly moved to dethrone him and supported an armed uprising by Christian converts and local Muslims.
 He was swiftly defeated by a force under his half-brother, a Christian convert, at Mengo hill in 1888.
-After a period of political unrest, Mwanga agreed to surrender his temporal powers to the Imperial British East Africa Company in exchange for being allowed to nominally return to the throne.
-Thereafter the kingdom of Buganda became essentially a British protectorate and was politically defunct.
+After a period of political unrest, Mwanga agreed to surrender his temporal powers to the Imperial British East Africa Company in exchange for being nominally allowed to return to the throne.
+Thereafter, the kingdom became essentially a British protectorate and was politically defunct.
 Mwanga himself ultimately died a Christian.

 French Catholic missionaries worked in the extensive colonial holdings in Africa.
 However, in independent Ethiopia (Abyssinia), four French Franciscan sisters arrived in 1897, summoned there by the Capuchin missionaries.
 By 1925, they were very well-established, running an orphanage, a dispensary, a leper colony and 10 schools with 350 girl students.
 The schools were highly attractive to upper-class Ethiopians.

 In French West Africa in the 1930s, a serious debate emerged between the French missionaries on the one side, and the upper-class local leadership that had been attending French schools in preparation for eventual leadership.
 Many of them had become Marxists, and French officials worried that they were creating their own Frankenstein monster.
 The French shifted priorities to set up rural schools for the poor lower classes, and an effort to support indigenous African culture and produce reliable collaborators with the French regime, instead of far-left revolutionaries seeking to overthrow it.
 The French plan to work through local traditional chiefs.
 For the same reason they also set up Koranic schools and Muslim areas.
 The traditional chiefs would be paid larger salaries and have charge of tax collection, local courts, military recruiting, and obtaining forced labor for public works projects.
 The government's program seemed a threat to the ambitions of the Marxist locals and they wanted them closed.
 The Marxist incited labor strikes, and encouraged immigration to British territories.
 When the far-right Petain government came to power in Vichy, France in 1940, a high priority was to remove the educated Marxist elite from any positions of authority in French West Africa.